akr1701/akr1701/README.md

 - Built and integrated REST APIs for backend services
 - Worked with databases for efficient data handling
 - Improved application performance and fixed bugs
-- Collaborated in a team environment using Git/GitHub
+- Collaborated using Git/GitHub in team environment

 ---

 ### 💻 Data Analyst Intern – PW Skills
 - Analyzed datasets using Python (Pandas, NumPy) and SQL
 - Built dashboards and visualizations using Power BI
-- Performed data cleaning and preprocessing for accurate insights
+- Performed data cleaning and preprocessing
-- Automated reporting processes to improve efficiency
+- Automated reporting processes

 ---

 ### 🎓 NATS Trainee – MIT Muzaffarpur
-- Gained hands-on experience in software development and programming
-- Worked with databases (MySQL) and backend logic
+- Worked on programming fundamentals and backend logic
-- Practiced debugging and writing optimized code
+- Gained experience with MySQL and debugging techniques

 ---

 ## 🎓 Education
 - 🎓 B.Tech in Computer Science (2023)
 - Darbhanga College of Engineering

----

-## 📜 Certifications
-- Python Programming – Cisco
-- C/C++ – E & ICT Academy IIT Kanpur
-- Soft Skills – NPTEL

 ---